-- How to calculate your own prognosticsfrom results at the regattas that matter to you.
+- How to calculate your own prognostics from results at the regattas that matter to you.

-Why use prognostic times?
+Why use rowing prognostic times?

 Before further explanation of these fancy words, let’s do some reflection on why we want to predict race times.
-If we were able to predict the medal winning times for Rio 2016, for example, and if my crews were able to push close to those numbers during training, I would be very confident that they would be able to replicate those at the important races.
+If we were able to predict the medal winning times for Tokio, for example, and if my crews were able to push close to those numbers during training, I would be very confident that they would be able to replicate those at the important races.

 Not only this, but my crew would be able to know the likelihood of them winning a medal at the Olympics.
-This would allow me to make changes in the training programme if it was not working or to continue confidently if we were on target in the preparation towards the Olympics.
+This would allow me to make changes in the training program if it was not working or to continue confidently if we were on target in the preparation towards the Olympics.
 Consequently, this information will be helpful both practically and also in the athletes’ psychological preparation as they get closer to the competition.

+What are rowing prognostic times?
 Prognostic times or Gold Standard Times

 A prognostic time or Gold Medal Standard time (GMS) is the theoretically predicted fastest possible time that a crew of a particular class can race the Olympic distance of 2km.